 Hi my name is Alex and I am a Millennial.
 Something I really hate to admit.

 As a performer and a theatre goer and fellow millennial, I have seen the decline in the audience member.
 They have no clue as to how to behave at a show.
 And to be perfectly honest the "normal" theatre goer is dying out.
-I also blame social media and reality TW, and guess what?
-I blame my fellow Millennial's.
+I also blame social media and reality TV, and guess what?
+I blame my fellow Millennials.
 Our attention spans suck.

 I believe having art is a necessary thing to have in ones life if you want to be a well-rounded individual.
 The theatre arts can change the world and change history.
 We can fight tyrants (cough Trump) and we can spread love instead of hate.